doguhanyeke/python_koans_solutions/README.md

 # python_koans_solutions

+All tasks are solved.
-for self practice.
+just for self practice.
-(extra credit is on the way)
+(TODO: extra credit part)